ProtoSol/HTML-CSS/README.md

 The code in this repository is written in HTML5 and CSS3.

 The HTML5 code is written according to the HTML5 specification.
+The HTML4 code is written according to the HTML4 specification.

 The CSS3 code is written according to the CSS3 specification.